amiaopensource/vrecord/README.md

 * VREP — The amount of vertical line repititions in the video.
 The VREP reading can be useful for detecting video artifacts, especially head clogs.
 * BRNG — Percentage of pixels that are in broadcast range.
 This may be helpful for detecting problems with the video signal such as dropout or if the signal has not been calibrated properly.
 If BRNG is 0.1 or greater, you probably have an issue.

 **Frame MD5s** — You can choose to create an MD5 hash value for each frame of video captured.
 A seperate .md5 file with all the hash values will be created along with the video file.
 Generally choosing to create frame-level MD5s will not slow down or hinder the capture of your video.
+To read more about frame-level MD5s see this article: http://dericed.com/papers/reconsidering-the-checksum-for-audiovisual-preservation/

 **Set Recording time** — Set the amount of time (in minutes) that you would like vrecord to capture for.
 This number should be an integer or decimal.
 For example, if you are digitizing a tape with a capacity of 30 minutes of video, you might want set vrecord to capture for 33 minutes.
 After 33 minutes vrecord will automatically stop recording and shut down.